 We own or lease additional facilities, real estate and office space throughout the world, which we use for administrative, manufacturing, processing, packaging, storage, warehousing, distribution and retail operations.
-These properties are generally included in the geographic operating segment in which they are located, with the exception of our Costa retail stores, which are included in the Global Ventures operating segment, and facilities related to our consolidated bottling and distribution operations, which are included in the Bottling Investments operating segment.
+These properties are generally included in the geographic operating segment in which they are located, with the exception of facilities related to our consolidated bottling and distribution operations, which are included in the Bottling Investments operating segment, and Costa retail stores, which are included in the Europe, Middle East and Africa operating segment, regardless of geographic location.